-There is strong community and political support to reform our approach to medicinal cannabis and make this medication available to those who need it.
+The current approach to medicinal cannabis in Australia is a regulatory mess which is failing patients.
+There is strong community and political support for reform to make this medication available to those who need it.

-As Co-convenor of the Parliamentary Group for Drug Policy and Law Reform, Dr Richard Di Natale continues to work with experts, patients and politicians from all sides of politics to deliver policy reform that ensure access to medicinal cannabis for every patient who needs it.
+As Leader of the Greens and a drug and alcohol doctor, Richard Di Natale continues to work with experts, patients and politicians from all sides of politics to deliver policy reform that ensures access to medicinal cannabis for every patient who needs it.

 Disallowing unfair regulation